Char2sGu/nest-mikro-crud/README.md

 Easily build RESTful CRUD APIs

-**NOTE**: v0.x are unstable in-development versions, which means there may be breaking changes every time the minor version grows.
+**NOTE**: v0.x are unstable versions, which means there may be breaking changes even though only the minor version grows.
 See the commit history for detailed changes.

 # Features